chfoo/wpull-has-moved/README.md

 # wpull-has-moved
-Wpull has moved to a new location
+Wpull has moved to a new location: https://github.com/archiveteam/wpull